-Aortic stents and stent grafts, including JOTEC, AMDS, and NEXUS products, are used in endovascular and open vascular and cardiac surgery, as well as for the treatment of complex aortic arch and thoracic aortic diseases.
+Aortic stents and stent grafts, including JOTEC, AMDS, and NEXUS products are used in endovascular and open vascular and cardiac surgery as well as for the treatment of complex aortic arch and thoracic aortic diseases.
+Our aortic stents and stent grafts are primarily distributed in international markets.

-On September 11, 2019 CryoLife and its wholly-owned subsidiary JOTEC entered into exclusive distribution and loan agreements with Endospan Ltd. ("Endospan"), an Israeli corporation, under which JOTEC obtained exclusive distribution rights for Endospan's NEXUS and accessories in certain countries in Europe.
+On September 11, 2019 CryoLife and its wholly-owned subsidiary JOTEC entered into exclusive distribution and loan agreements with Endospan Ltd. ("Endospan"), an Israeli corporation, under which JOTEC obtained exclusive distribution rights for Endospan's NEXUS products and accessories in certain countries in Europe.

 On September 2, 2020 CryoLife entered into an agreement to acquire all of the equity interests of Ascyrus Medical LLC ("Ascyrus").
-Ascyrus has developed AMDS, an aortic arch remodeling device used for the treatment of acute Type A aortic dissections.
-AMDS is currently distributed in Europe, the Middle East, and Africa (collectively, "EMEA") and Canada and is included as a component of aortic stents and stent grafts revenues from the date of the acquisition.
+Ascyrus has developed the AMDS, an aortic arch remodeling device used for the treatment of acute Type A aortic dissections.
+The AMDS is currently distributed in Europe, the Middle East, and Africa (collectively, "EMEA"), Canada, and the Asia Pacific region and is included as a component of aortic stents and stent grafts revenues from the date of the acquisition.

-Aortic stents and stent graft revenues increased 31% for the three months ended March 31, 2021, as compared to the three months ended March 31, 2020.
+Aortic stents and stent grafts revenues increased 37% and 42% for the three and nine months ended September 30, 2021, respectively, as compared to the three and nine months ended September 30, 2020.

-Aortic stents and stent grafts revenues, excluding original equipment manufacturing ("OEM"), increased 28% for the three months ended March 31, 2021 as compared to the three months ended March 31, 2020.
-This increase was primarily due to a change in mix of units sold, which increased revenues by 28%, and the effect of foreign exchange rates, which increased revenues by 6%, partially offset by a change in average sales prices, which decreased revenues by 6%.
+Aortic stents and stent grafts revenues, excluding original equipment manufacturing ("OEM"), increased 38% for the three months ended September 30, 2021, as compared to the three months ended September 30, 2020.
+This increase was primarily due to an increase in volume of units sold, which increased revenues by 38% and the effect of foreign exchange rates, which increased revenues by 3%, partially offset by a decrease in average sales prices of certain products in certain regions, which decreased revenues by 3%.